hasanys/islambot/README.md

 ## Hijri Calendar

-The bot can also (rather inaccurately) convert both ways between the Hijri and Gregorians calendars.
+The bot can also (rather inaccurately) convert both ways between the Hijri and Gregorian calendars.

 ### -convertdate
 Converts a Gregorian date to its corresponding Hijri date.